casangi/casadocs/docs/tasks/task_feather2.rst

    a single-dish observations or a clean image obtained from lower resolution synthesis observations.

-   *sdfactor*
+   *sdweight*

-   Value by which to scale the intensity (pixel values) of the Single Dish image.
+   Weight to give the Fourier Transform of the single dish image relative to the Fourier Transform of the interferometer image.
 Default is 1.0.

    ..
         *effdishdiam*